peterjmarko/llm-narrative-framework/TESTING.md

     pdm run cov-file validate_wikipedia_pages
     ```

+## Testing Strategy

+The framework is validated using a multi-layered testing strategy to ensure correctness at all levels, from individual functions to the full end-to-end pipeline.

+1.  **Unit Testing (Python / `pytest`):** Each Python script has a corresponding `pytest` file that tests its critical, offline logic in isolation.
+This includes testing data transformations, calculations, and response parsing logic.
+These tests are fast and run automatically as part of the main test suite.

+2.  **Orchestration Logic Testing (PowerShell + Mocks):** The PowerShell orchestrator scripts (e.g., `prepare_data.ps1`) are tested in isolation to validate their state machine logic.
+This is done by replacing the real Python scripts with simple "mock" scripts that instantly create empty output files.
+This allows for rapid and predictable testing of the orchestrator's core responsibilities: resumability, error handling, and correct sequencing of steps.

+3.  **End-to-End Integration Testing (Full Pipeline):** This is the final validation phase.
+The full pipeline is run using the **real** Python scripts on a small, controlled, and representative seed dataset.
+The goal is to verify that the data handoffs between each live script are correct and that the final output is as expected.

 ## Testing Process

 Each production script in the project is validated using the following three-step process: